Splutox/osticket-prereqs/README.md

 </p>
 <p>

 <p align="center"><strong>Continue with the OsTicket installer and press "continue".
-Then fill out the signup information, fill it out as you like, as long as you keep track off the emails and passwords for later.
+Then fill out the signup information, fill it out as you like, as long as you keep track of the emails and passwords for later.
 </p>
 <br />